-Middlesex County is currently implementing a 2 mile bikeway path stretching from George Street on the College Avenue campus to Neilsen Street on the Douglass Campus.
+Middlesex County is currently constructing a 2 mile bikeway path stretching from George Street on the College Avenue campus to Neilsen Street on the Douglass Campus.

-New Brunswick has installed seven (7) new bicycle corrals throughout the city.
+New Brunswick has installed ten (10) new bicycle corrals throughout the city.
 Bicycle corrals are installed in the curbside lane of the street instead of on the sidewalk and can accommodate many more bicycles than a typical sidewalk rack.
 They are especially useful in areas with narrow sidewalks and/or areas high pedestrian population, where it would be obstructive to install a sidewalk rack.

 As part of a pedestrian safety initiative, the City completed the installation of flashing crosswalks on several intersections throughout the City.
-New Brunswick has installed flashing crosswalks at seven (7) locations throughout town, including Joyce Kilmer Avenue near Roosevelt School, Joyce Kilmer Park and the New Brunswick Teen Center; Commercial Avenue near Robeson School and Van Dyke Avenue near McKinley School and the high school.
+New Brunswick has installed flashing crosswalks at seven (7) locations throughout town, including: Joyce Kilmer Avenue near Roosevelt School; Joyce Kilmer Park and the New Brunswick Teen Center; Commercial Avenue near Robeson School; Van Dyke Avenue near McKinley School; Throop Ave and Suydam St; and the high school.

 Synthetic Turf Field at Memorial Stadium: